Skip to main content

 lsam show_cert certificate_file

-The show_cert command can be used to display the certificate in a user-friendly format.
+The show_cert command lets you display the certificate in a user-friendly format.

 Syntax